Achillea tomentosa

 Achillea tomentosa, commonly known as woolly yarrow, is a flowering plant in the family Asteraceae.
 It is sometimes kept as a garden plant, and occasionally naturalizes outside its original range of dry lowland habitats of southern Europe and (possibly) western Asia.
-It is a recipient of the RHS's Award of Garden Merit.
+It is a recipient of the Royal Horticultural Society's Award of Garden Merit.

 Description

-Achillea tomentosa is quite similar in appearance to common yarrow Achillea millefolium, but typically has yellow ligules, more numerous disc florets, and straw-colored involucral bracts with translucent margins.
-Also, A. tomentosa is diploid, unlike the polyploid common yarrows.
+Achillea tomentosa is quite similar in appearance to Achillea millefolium (common yarrow), but typically has yellow ligules, more numerous disc florets, and straw-colored involucral bracts with translucent margins.
+Additionally, A. tomentosa is diploid, unlike the polyploid common yarrow.